Adualin/iOS-project-template/Readme.md

 A template to jumpstart your next iOS project integrating best practices and tools.
 Supports Xcode 10, Swift 4.2, RxSwift and other libs.

----

-Tip: Forked from [pgorzelany/iOS-project-template](https://github.com/pgorzelany/iOS-project-template), Thanks for such a great idea!

 ## Motivation

 When working for early stage startups I frequently had to start new projects from scratch.
 While doing this I noticed that I am spending a lot of time doing basic project setup and integrating basic tools and best practices in all projects from scratch.